JimmyPrice/Reddit-Crypto-Bot/README.md

 ### Reddit usage

-Stream comments from a specific subreddit for: !{TICKER} request and reply with the current USD value.
+Stream comments from a specific subreddit and scan for !{TICKER} request, then reply with the current USD value.

 E.G
 ```
-Give me the price of !ETH
+Give me the price of !ETH as well as !BTC
 ```

 ## Built With